How to Choose the Best Mulch for Your Garden

 - Use black plastic mulch to create pathways, topping it off with stone or chunky bark or wood mulch to create an attractive appearance.

 - Black plastic mulch while not a preferred choice for vegetable gardens, is a great way to raise the temperature of the soil.
-Heat loving plants like tomatoes, squash and melons can benefit from using fabric mulch.
-Just make sure they get enough water come summer or remove the plastic and replace with a natural material later in the season.
+Heat-loving plants like tomatoes, squash, and melons can benefit from using fabric mulch.
+Just make sure they get enough water come summer or remove the plastic and replace it with a natural material later in the season.

 - If your vegetable garden is prone to weeds, you can also use the plastic sheets in between the rows.